exploit021/Udacity-FNSD-Project2-Item-Catalog/README.md

 ### Prerequisits for External Autentication
+1. Google Authentication
-* Google Authentication: You need ClientID and ClientSecret to use Google Authentication.
+    * You need ClientID and ClientSecret to use Google Authentication.
     * To create keys for your own, please refer a [link](https://developers.google.com/identity/protocols/OAuth2).
 ```
 {"web":
     {